 Managed Service for PostgreSQL also provides data replication between database hosts (both inside and between availability zones) and automatically switches the load over to a backup replica in the event of a failure.

-For which tasks should I use Managed Service for PostgreSQL and for which VMs with databases?
+Which tasks should I use Managed Service for PostgreSQL for and for which VMs with databases?

 Yandex.Cloud offers two ways to work with databases: